karaoc/dayz.test/[Server-Hosting]-SpawnSettings.md

     New setting bool "UsePrimaryWeapon" // When enabled player will spawn with the primary weapon configured in the PrimaryWeapon string.
     New setting bool "UseSecondaryWeapon" // When enabled player will spawn with the primary weapon configured in the SecondaryWeapon string.
     New setting bool "UseVestGear" // When enabled player will spawn with the gear configured in the VestGear string array.
-    New setting string array "VestGear" // String array for items that get spawned into the players vest.
+    New setting string array "VestGear" // String array for items that get spawned into the player's vest.
-    New setting "PrimaryWeapon" // String for the item that get spawned into the players primary weapon slot.
+    New setting "PrimaryWeapon" // String for the item that gets spawned into the player's primary weapon slot.
-    New setting "PrimaryWeaponAttachments" // String array for attachments that get attached to the players primary weapon.
+    New setting "PrimaryWeaponAttachments" // String array for attachments that get attached to the player's primary weapon.
-    New setting "SecondaryWeapon" // String for the item that get spawned into the players shoulder slot.
+    New setting "SecondaryWeapon" // String for the item that gets spawned into the player's shoulder slot.
-    New setting "SecondaryWeaponAttachments" // String array for attachments that get attached to the players secondary weapon.
+    New setting "SecondaryWeaponAttachments" // String array for attachments that get attached to the player's secondary weapon.
     New setting "ApplyEnergySources" // If enabled then all items that need a V9 batterie in players inventory a batterie attached.
     New setting "SetRandomHeath" // When enabled it will add random damage to the gear items with that a player spawn.

+# StartingClothing:
 ### "UseCustomClothing"
 Bool.
 - 0 = The player will spawn with the vanilla default clothing items attached to his character